Subspace Polynomials and Cyclic Subspace Codes: Cyclic Subspace Codes

 \begin{remark} Theorem~\ref{theorem:explicit2kminus2} proves Conjecture \ref{conjecture:2kminus2} for infinitely many values of $n$. \end{remark}

-\begin{remark} The Constructions implied by Theorems~\ref{theorem:irreducible} and Theorem~\ref{theorem:explicit2kminus2} cannot be expanded using the Frobenius isomorphism due to Lemma~\ref{lemma:CyclicIsNotForb}, since for any $i\in\{0,\ldots,n-1\}$ we have that the $i$th Frobenius shift is also a cyclic shift. \end{remark}
+\begin{remark} The codes implied by Theorems~\ref{theorem:irreducible} and Theorem~\ref{theorem:explicit2kminus2} cannot be enlarged using the Frobenius isomorphism due to Lemma~\ref{lemma:CyclicIsNotForb}, since for any $i\in\{0,\ldots,n-1\}$ we have that the $i$th Frobenius shift is also a cyclic shift. \end{remark}

 Let $N=t\cdot n$ and let $\gamma$ be a primitive element in $\bF_{q^N}$.
 Note, that the set $\{0\}\cup \{\gamma^{i(q^N-1)/(q^n-1)}\} _{i=0}^{q^n-2}$ is the unique subfield $\bF_{q^n}$ of $\bF_{q^N}$.
 Let $V$ be a subspace of $\bF_{q^n}$.
 Since $\bF_{q^n}\subseteq \bF_{q^N}$ we can view the subspace $V$ as a subspace of $\bF_{q^N}$ over $\bF_q$.